rg-3/screenshot.js/README.md

 * Allows user to select the number of screenshots stored in temporary browser memory.
   (The default is 8).

-* Allows user to select between capturing videos at their original size or at their visible size.
+* Allows user to select between capturing videos at their natural size or at their visible size.
   (The default is "visible")